Meet Meghan Markle and Prince Harry’s Very Glamorous North America Welcoming Committee

 Janina Gavankar

 The actress who first shared Meghan, Harry, and Archie’s Christmas card last month has known the Duchess for 20 years.
-She sat near to Meghan’s mom Doria Ragland at the royal wedding.
+She sat near Meghan’s mom, Doria Ragland, at the royal wedding.
 Gavankar says they still manage to FaceTime “for hours” to speak about things that are “immensely important to them”—as friends tend to do.

 Lindsay Roth and Genevieve Hills